apache/iceberg/format/spec.md

 When a file is replaced or deleted from the dataset, its manifest entry fields store the snapshot ID in which the file was deleted and status 2 (deleted).
 The file may be deleted from the file system when the snapshot in which it was deleted is garbage collected, assuming that older snapshots have also been garbage collected [1].

-Iceberg v2 adds a sequence number to the entry and makes the snapshot id optional.
-Both fields, `sequence_number` and `snapshot_id`, are inherited from manifest metadata when `null`.
-That is, if the field is `null` for an entry, then the entry must inherit its value from the manifest file's metadata, stored in the manifest list [2].
+Iceberg v2 adds data and file sequence numbers to the entry and makes the snapshot ID optional.
+Values for these fields are inherited from manifest metadata when `null`.
+That is, if the field is `null` for an entry, then the entry must inherit its value from the manifest file's metadata, stored in the manifest list.
 The `sequence_number` field represents the data sequence number and must never change after a file is added to the dataset.
+The data sequence number represents a relative age of the file content and should be used for planning which delete files apply to a data file.
+The `file_sequence_number` field represents the sequence number of the snapshot that added the file and must also remain unchanged upon assigning at commit.
+The file sequence number can't be used for pruning delete files as the data within the file may have an older data sequence number.
+The data and file sequence numbers are inherited only if the entry status is 1 (added).
+If the entry status is 0 (existing) or 2 (deleted), the entry must include both sequence numbers explicitly.

 Notes: